jbkimble/portfolios/template.markdown

 * GitHub Link: https://github.com/jbkimble/date_night
 * Assignment Link: https://github.com/turingschool/curriculum/blob/master/source/projects/date_night.markdown

-Description: In date night we worked with binary search trees and the ability to insert into a binary search tree, tell the depth of a specific node, find the depth of a node, and return the minimum node and the maximum node.
+Description: In date night we worked with binary search trees and the ability to insert into a binary search tree, tell the depth of a specific node, and return the minimum node and the maximum node.
 It was a challenging project that required us to learn about basic data structures.
-Through this project I learned more about how to breakdown and tackle hard problems and apply recursion.
+During this project I learned more about how to breakdown and tackle hard problems and apply recursion.
 It greatly increased my confidence in my programming ability.

 Evaluation comments:
 * not full functionality, starting on sort method